Constitution of New Zealand: Dominion and Realm

 The Imperial Conference of 1907 resolved to allow certain colonies to become independent states, termed 'Dominions'.
 Following the Conference, the House of Representatives passed a motion requesting that King Edward VII "take such steps as he may consider necessary; to change New Zealand's official name from 'The Colony of New Zealand' to 'The Dominion of New Zealand'.
 Prime Minister Sir Joseph Ward prompted to move to "raise up New Zealand" and assured that it would "have no other effect than that of doing the country good".
-On 9 September, a Royal Proclamation granting New Zealand Dominion status was issued by King Edward VII.
+On 9 September, a royal proclamation granting New Zealand Dominion status was issued by King Edward VII.
 The proclamation took effect on 27 September.
 As a result, the office of governor became governor-general under the Letters Patent 1917 to reflect New Zealand's status as a dominion more fully.
 The Letters Patent also removed a number of powers the governor previously held while New Zealand was a colony.

 In 1908, two enactments of constitutional importance were passed: the Judicature Act, which describes the Jurisdiction of the New Zealand Judiciary; and the Legislature Act, setting out the powers of Parliament.
 The latter is now largely repealed, with only certain provisions that codify aspects of parliamentary privilege remaining.

 The Imperial Conference of 1926 affirmed the Balfour Declaration of 1926, which stated Britain's Dominions were "equal in status".
 In respect of the governor-general, the Declaration stated that they held: "the same position in relation to the administration of public affairs in the Dominion" as was held by the monarch in the United Kingdom.
 The governor-general was thus bound by the advice of their responsible ministers.

 To give effect to the 1926 conference declarations, the Statute of Westminster 1931 was passed thus lifting the restrictions created by the Colonial Laws Validity Act 1865.
 The Statute applied to New Zealand but would have to be adopted by the New Zealand Parliament as its own law to have application in New Zealand.
 After much debate, this occurred in 1947 with the Statute of Westminster Adoption Act.
 At the request of the New Zealand Parliament, Westminster passed the New Zealand Constitution (Amendment) Act 1947 to grant the New Zealand Parliament full sovereign powers to amend or repeal the New Zealand Constitution Act 1852.
 The Parliament of the United Kingdom could still pass laws at the request of the New Zealand Parliament.
-This residual power, which was used only for the 1947 Amendment Act, was abolished with the passing of the Constitution Act 1986, which repealed the 1852 Constitution Act.
+This residual power, which was used only for the 1947 Amendment Act, was abolished with the passing of the Constitution Act 1986, which repealed the Constitution of New Zealand Act 1852.

 As a result of these changes, New Zealand became a "Realm", with a legally separate Crown.
 It was not until the 1983 Letters Patent, the first amendment of the Letters Patent since 1917, that New Zealand was described as the Realm of New Zealand, which includes the self-governing territories of the Cook Islands and Niue.